Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Prevent the spawning of villager babies in the world.
   world_prevent_villager_breeding: 'false'

+  # When set to true, mobs who've been named with a nametag will not be removed by the mob removal task.
+  mob_removal_skips_named_mobs: 'false'

   # The maximum amount of time a mob could be inside a town's boundaries before being sent to the void.
   # Lower values will check all entities more often at the risk of heavier burden and resource use.